f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 SNMP information is captured in the **snmp.log** located with the **log** directory of each chassis partition:

-**Note: The CLI and GUI abstract the full paths for logs so that they are easier to find, if using root access to the bash shell, then the full path to the chassis partition snmp logs is **/var/F5/partition<id>/log/snmp.log**
+**Note: The CLI and webUI abstract the full paths for logs so that they are easier to find, if using root access to the bash shell, then the full path to the chassis partition snmp logs is **/var/F5/partition<id>/log/snmp.log**

 .. code-block:: bash